-Established in 1982, the College at Oneonta Foundation raises, receives, and manages gifts and grants from alumni, parents, friends, faculty, staff, foundations, and corporations.
+Established in 1982, the SUNY Oneonta Foundation raises, receives, and manages gifts and grants from alumni, parents, friends, faculty, staff, foundations, and corporations.
 It is governed by a volunteer Board of Directors.
-The principal of the Foundation constitutes nearly all of the College's endowment, which has grown to \$37million and provides financial support for scholarships, academic programs, faculty development, student research, and a wide range of other College activities.
-Gifts and grants are made to the College at Oneonta Foundation on an annual basis and through estate planning.
+The principal of the Foundation constitutes nearly all of the College's endowment, which has grown to \$40 million and provides financial support for scholarships, academic programs, faculty development, lectureships, student research, and a wide range of other College activities.
+Gifts and grants are made to the SUNY Oneonta Foundation on an annual basis and through estate planning.